Board of Education Student Code of Conduct (8/23/05)

 Back UP

-Click here for a brief purpose, role & responsibility (PDF Format)
+School Community Councils: Click here for a brief purpose, role & responsibility (PDF Format)or

 Thirteen Hawaii high schools are implementing SLCs.
 In the summer of 2005, King Kekaulike, Kalaheo, and Kahuku High Schools received a $2.4 million federal grant to establish SLCs over a five year period.